 By Max Disposti | North County Update

-—Max Disposti is a human rights activist, a community organizer and the founder and executive director of the North County LGBTQ Resource Center.
-He can be reached at email@example.com.
+—Max Disposti is a human rights advocate, a community organizer and the founder and executive director of the North County LGBTQ Resource Center.
+He is currently also serving on the California Board of Behavioral Science (BBS), board of the Oceanside City Library and previously served on the city’s Community Relations Commission.
+He can be reached at firstname.lastname@example.org.